AswinPKumar01/100-Days-of-Code/DAY 11: Sign of the Product of an Array/README.md

 # Explanation

-- Initialising a **prod** variable as 1 which is used to get the product of all the elements in the array.
+- Initializing a **prod** variable as 1 which is used to get the product of all the elements in the array.

 - Finding the product of all the elements by traversing each element and multiplying it with the **prod** variable.